Kometa-Team/Kometa/docs/defaults/award/oscars.md

               name_format: Emmys <<key_name>> Winners #(4)!
               data:
                 starting: current_year-10 #(5)!
-                increment: 2 #(6)!
-                ending: current_year #(7)!
+                ending: current_year #(6)!
     ```

     1. Shows the collection and all of its items within the Library tab in Plex
     2. Sorts the collection items alphabetically
     3. Adds items from the source list which are not in Plex to Radarr
     4. Change the name of the collections to "Oscars YEAR_HERE Winners"
     5. If today is 2024, then create collections for Oscars 2014 onwards
-    6. If starting year is 2014, then create collections for 2014, 2016, 2018, 2020, etc.
     7. If today is 2024, then the final collection is Oscars 2024